 Graduate Student Teaching Training and Guidelines

 Advanced Arts and Sciences doctoral students may also apply to teach in the Core Curriculum programs to broaden their teaching experience.
 Students who teach in the Undergraduate Writing Program, the Music Humanities Program, and the Art Humanities Program are appointed as Teaching Fellows.
-Those who teach in the Literature Humanities Programs and Contemporary Civilization Programs are appointed as Core Preceptors, receive slightly higher stipends than Teaching Fellows, and are eligible for a Core summer stipend at the end of their first year of service in the Core.
+Those who teach in the Literature Humanities Programs and Contemporary Civilization Programs are appointed as Preceptors, receive slightly higher salaries than Teaching Fellows, and are eligible for a Core summer stipend at the end of each full year of service as a Preceptor.

 Last, the GSAS Teaching Scholars Program (TSP) affords some advanced graduate students the opportunity to prepare and teach independently a course of their own devising.
-These students receive a year of Teaching Fellowship: one semester as the instructor of record teaching their own course, and the other semester with a TA assignment in their home department.
+These students are appointed as student officers of instruction for an academic year: one semester as the instructor of record teaching their own course and holding the title of Teaching Fellow, and the other semester with a TA assignment in their home department and holding the title of Teaching Assistant.

 Guidelines for Selection and Assignment

-The Graduate School asks each department to designate a faculty member—typically but not necessarily the director of graduate studies—to oversee the assignment of teaching fellowships and the pedagogical training of instructors in each department.
+The Graduate School asks each department to designate a faculty member—typically but not necessarily the director of graduate studies—to oversee the assignment of student officers of instruction and the pedagogical training of instructors in each department.
 The faculty member designated as the director of graduate student teaching in each department and the directors and chairs of the Core Curriculum Programs are responsible for ensuring that equitable appointments are made and that adequate training is provided.
-These faculty members should use the following guidelines to administer teaching programs and to select Teaching Fellows:
+These faculty members should use the following guidelines to administer teaching programs and to select doctoral student officers of instruction:

-- Teaching Fellows must be in good academic standing.
+- Teaching Assistants must be in good academic standing.
 Students must be registered to be eligible for student officer appointments.
 Please note that students do not register after the semester in which they distribute the dissertation, are therefore ineligible for an appointment as student officer.
-Teaching Fellows in the Humanities and the Social Science departments are expected to have completed the first year of their graduate program at Columbia before being appointed to teaching assignments.
+Those in the Humanities and the Social Science departments are expected to have completed the first year of their graduate program at Columbia before being appointed to teaching assignments.

-- Teaching Fellows may only be appointed within seven years since first registration in their program.
+- Teaching Assistants may only be appointed within seven years since first registration in their program.

-- Teaching Fellows must have demonstrated oral and written proficiency in English by passing tests administered by the American Language Program or must be enrolled in the International Teaching Fellows Training Course.
+- Teaching Assistants must have demonstrated oral and written proficiency in English by passing tests administered by the American Language Program or must be enrolled in the International Teaching Fellows Training Course.

 - The maximum requirement for teaching may not exceed two semester courses per year.
-In rare cases in which enrollments exceed the available number of instructors, advanced Teaching Fellows may be asked to take on an additional section of the same course for additional compensation; but it is entirely up to the student to accept this offer.
-First-time Teaching Fellows may not take on such additional teaching responsibilities.
-Teaching Fellows ordinarily do not take on additional teaching responsibilities or other employment.
+In rare cases in which enrollments exceed the available number of instructors, advanced Teaching Assistants may be asked to take on an additional section of the same course for additional compensation; but it is entirely up to the student to accept this offer.
+First-time Teaching Assistants may not take on such additional teaching responsibilities.
+Teaching Assistants ordinarily do not take on additional teaching responsibilities or other employment.

-- Teaching Fellows should be offered a range of teaching responsibilities with increasing independence and student contact, to prepare them gradually for independent teaching.
+- Teaching Assistants should be offered a range of teaching responsibilities with increasing independence and student contact, to prepare them gradually for independent teaching.

-- Teaching Fellows should receive appropriate and equitable assignments.
-When workloads for Teaching Fellows vary depending on the type of assignment, these differences should be taken into consideration when making assignments to ensure that the overall workloads of students are equitable in the course of their graduate programs.
+- Teaching Assistants should receive appropriate and equitable assignments.
+When workloads for Teaching Assistants vary depending on the type of assignment, these differences should be taken into consideration when making assignments to ensure that the overall workloads of students are equitable in the course of their graduate programs.

-- Care should be taken that Teaching Fellows receive appropriate and equitable tasks.
-For example, in a course supported by more than one Teaching Fellow, all tasks assigned to students should be shared equally.
+- Care should be taken that Teaching Assistants receive appropriate and equitable tasks.
+For example, in a course supported by more than one Teaching Assistants, all tasks assigned to students should be shared equally.

 - If a student is awarded a Dissertation Fellowship, he or she may not be asked to give it up, nor may the student choose to postpone it to teach instead.